yaroslaff/sqlgrep/README.md

 # SQLGrep: Grep in MySQL database tables / fields

-*If you do not know db schema (drank a lot yesterday or hacking alien starhip database)*
+*If you do not know db schema (drank a lot yesterday, first day on new project or hacking alien starhip database)*

-SQLGrep will examine db schema and search (SELECT ...
-WHERE) for requred text/number/regex/like in all fields of all tables.
+SQLGrep will examine db schema and search (`SELECT ...
+WHERE ...`) for specified text/number/regex/like (needle) in all fields of all tables.

 ## Install
 `pip3 install sqlgrep`